mozilla/bug-handling/policy/feature-flags.md

 If the feature does not pass testing then QA should file bugs blocking the `[meta]` bug for the feature.
 QA and the development team must confer and decide if the feature will be disabled in Nightly, or allowed to be kept on while bugs are fixed.
 This will depend on risk and severity of the bugs found.

 If it's decided to disable the feature, then it should be turned off in the nightly build and the `behind-pref` flag set to `off`.
 The bug's comments should explain how that decision was reached.
-Once the defects have been resolved, then `behind-pref` can be reset to `nightlyNN+2`.
+Once the defects have been resolved, then `behind-pref` can be reset to `nightlyNN`.

 Once the feature has been verfied by QA then:

 - QA moves the bug's status to VERIFIED and resolution to FIXED
 - The bug should be enabled in Beta once Release Management approves
-- the `behind-pref` flag is updated to `betaNN+1`
+- the `behind-pref` flag is updated to `releaseNN` where NN is the next release.

-The feature now *rides the trains* to release, and on merge day, `behind-pref` is set to `nightlyNN`.
+The feature now *rides the trains* to release.
 The bug is then considered completed.

+If it's decided to hold the feature out of the next release and let Beta users try it out, then the `behind-pref` flag is set to `betaNN` where NN is the next beta.
+Once the decision is made to let the feature ride the trains, then it is updated to `releaseNN`.

 When the next ESR is released, the `behind-pref-esr` field should be set to the version where it was relased.